ManthanUgemuge/Code-with-harry/CPP/00 Cheatsheet.md

 continue;
 References
 Reference is an alias for an already existing variable.
 Once it is initialized to a variable, it cannot be changed to refer to another variable.
-So, it's a const pointer.
+So, its a const pointer.
 Creating References
 string var1 = "Value1"; // var1 variable
 string &var2 = var1; // reference to var1